 Given how many different applications exist for pressure transducers, there are an equally large number of varieties available, and what may work for one job might be unsatisfactory for another.
 That’s because not all pressure transducers were built to withstand the same elements across every single application.

-So how do pressure transducers work?
+So how does a pressure transducer work?
 The majority of pressure transducers operate using an electrical input, and are responsive to changes in both pressure and temperature.
 In regards to temperature fluctuations, most transducers have a range in which they’re expected to operate functionally.
 Outside of that range in either direction, the potential for failure increases.
 In extreme cases, temperature changes can alter a transducer's electrical output signal even when the pressure itself remains constant.
 That’s because as temperatures rise or fall, materials will respond by expanding or contracting, which can alter pressure transducer calibration by changing its geometry, mechanical properties, and electrical characteristics.

 As you might expect, pressure is also a significant factor in transducer performance.
 A sudden shot of extreme pressure, sometimes referred to as a “pressure spike,” can destroy a transducer that’s not built to handle the stress.
 When this happens, whether it’s from a jammed gear or blocked valve, for instance, it can cause an immediate halt to all system processes.